 All assisted and residential living homes provide room and board, food, and laundry and housekeeping services, as well as assistance with activities of daily living (ADLs) like eating and dressing.

-Within 30 days prior to admission, every resident in Mississippi memory care must be evaluated medically to determine whether the fit is appropriate, because these communities may not admit someone whose needs cannot be met there.
+Within 30 days prior to admission, every resident in Mississippi memory care must be assessed medically to determine whether the fit is appropriate, because these communities may not admit someone whose needs cannot be met there.
 Medical evaluations must then be performed annually.

 Admissions agreements must be provided to every resident, and include the following information: